12 Types Of Gnats In Texas

 Impact: Buffalo gnats are notorious for their painful bites, which can cause allergic reactions in some individuals.

-See also How To Plan A Texas Film Festival
+See also How To Start A Texas Winery

 Read Also: 20 Types Of Grass Weeds In Texas